Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - Portable Battery Pack: You’re going to be using your phone a lot whether it be for directions, translations, or photos, so you’ll want to make sure you have a way to charge it on the go.

-- Passport and other photo ID
+- Passport, copy of your passport, and other photo ID

 Renting A Car in Japan & Driving In Japan